jeeyoungk/crnt/README.md

 - Support for modern constructs (ex: [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController))
 - Performance - optimized for speed and reducing memory leaks.
 - Synchronous and asynchronous methods.

+# High level structure

+Most operations return `Promise`s.

+However, there are various synchronous `maybe*()` methods which operates synchronously.
+These operations return `true` if they were successful, `false` otherwise.

+Operations can be cancelled, either by a timeout value or an `AbortSignal`.